cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

+`chanCloseInit` initiates the channel closing handshake.

 ```typescript
 function chanCloseInit(
   connectionIdentifier: Identifier, channelIdentifier: Identifier, nextTimeoutHeight: uint64) {
   // defined in ICS 4
 }
 ```

+`chanCloseTry` acknowledges the initialization of the channel closing handshake on the counterparty chain.

+The default IBC relayer module will allow external calls to `chanCloseTry`.

 ```typescript
 function chanCloseTry(